OotyOoty

 Requesting Gmail and Calendar access for an analytics tool is unnecessary and alarming to users.
 OAuth consent screens showing excessive permissions reduce conversion and create legitimate security concerns.

 This matters for GDPR compliance too.
 GDPR's data minimisation principle (Article 5(1)(c)) requires that personal data is "adequate, relevant and limited to what is necessary."
-Requesting unnecessary OAuth scopes and potentially accessing unnecessary personal data creates GDPR exposure.
+Requesting unnecessary scopes creates GDPR exposure.

 MCP Threat Model